Launch Recite Me assistive technology

 Design codes provide a local framework for creating beautiful and distinctive places with a consistent and high-quality standard of design.
 Design codes are set to become part of all local authority development plans, in line with national planning policy.

-The MK Design Code will be produced alongside the New City Plan.
+The MK Design Code will be produced alongside the MK City Plan 2050.
 The MK Design Code will be an important tool to help achieve these ambitions.
-It is an opportunity to identify the key design challenges we face when trying to achieve the ambition and objectives for the New City Plan and address these through clear design standards.
+It is an opportunity to identify the key design challenges we face when trying to achieve the ambition and objectives for the MK City Plan 2050 and address these through clear design standards.

 A non-statutory consultation of the ‘A New Design Code for Milton Keynes: MK Design Code Scoping Consultation’ document will give the public and stakeholders a chance to comment and have their say on the approach we propose to take and on what our MK Design Code should include.